simalexan/battlecamp/scenarios/public-sector/reduce-homelessness.md

 All three government agencies operate in different and separate countries.

-Taxpayer money - units, $1000 per taxpayer a good measure for spending capital
+Taxpayer money - units, $1000 per taxpayer a good measure for spending capital.

 ## Random Events